 Waive the right to see the letter.
 Not doing so makes it difficult for recommenders to be unbiased, which raises a red flag for grad schools.
 In some cases, your references may even back out of writing you a recommendation.

 Have a few backups in mind in case one or more of your recommenders end up having to back out at any point.

 Send a thank-you letter or token to show your appreciation.

 When you were trying to get into undergrad, you probably had to write admissions essays and personal statements.
 It should come as no surprise that you’ll most likely also need to put a personal statement together for your grad school applications.
 Your personal statement carries a lot of weight, since it’s your best opportunity to demonstrate who you are and to show the school why you’re an ideal fit for admission.

 You’ll need to compose a personal statement that’s one to three pages long, double-spaced.

 Don’t forget to proofread your letters since your personal statement is most likely your only chance to showcase your writing abilities.
-It might be a good idea to ask someone else to read it, too.
+It can be a good idea to ask someone else to read it over, too.

 5) Resume or Curriculum Vitae — Which is Better?

 Going into grad school, you’ll often be asked for your CV or resume.
 CVs and resumes are vital parts of any grad school or job application since they summarize your academic and professional careers.
 You might also want to list relevant experiences, achievements, activities, and awards or accolades in them.